-Natasha is dual qualified in French law, and in parallel with her practice at the bar, has over 15 years’ experience as a member of the French law firm Gide Loyrette Nouel, where she represents large multinational companies, states and individuals in high-value disputes.
+Natasha is dual qualified in French law, and in parallel with her practice at the bar, has over 15 years’ experience at the French law firm Gide Loyrette Nouel and latterly at Trinity International in Paris.

-Natasha is listed in Best Lawyers 2023 for Arbitration and Mediation.
+Natasha is listed in Best Lawyers 2023 and 2024 for Arbitration and Mediation.

 - Alternative Dispute Resolution

 Natasha has extensive knowledge of the law and practice of arbitration.
 She has in-depth experience of all stages of the arbitral process, from providing strategic and pre-contentious advice, to making applications for urgent or interim relief, the conduct of arbitral proceedings under a variety of rules (ICC, LCIA, ICSID, ad hoc and others), the collection of evidence, drafting of factually and legally complex written submissions, witness and expert handling and the conduct of hearings, to proceedings for the challenge or enforcement of awards in a variety of jurisdictions.

 Natasha also accepts appointments as an arbitrator and adjudicator and is a member of a number of English and international arbitration panels.

 Natasha has trained in adjudication with the Chartered Institute of Arbitrators and in mediation with the CMAP.
 She regularly advises and assists clients with pre-litigation or pre-arbitral strategy.

 Many of Natasha’s cases, particularly those in the energy and natural resource sectors, involve questions of environmental law and ESG.
 She is therefore familiar with the legal and policy issues arising in these fields, both on a national and international level.